telerik/blazor-docs/components/mediaquery/overview.md

 # MediaQuery Overview

-The MediaQuery component for Blazor allows you to react when the user changes the size of the browser.
+The <a href = "https://www.telerik.com/blazor-ui/mediaquery" target="_blank">MediaQuery component for Blazor</a> allows you to react when the user changes the size of the browser.

 #### This article is separated in the following sections: